realdegrees/angry-generator/README.md

 ## Angry Generator

-Shows an angry red emoji with the caption provided in the URL.
+A REST API that returns an angry emoji with the caption provided in the URL.

 ![Example](example.gif)